SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 If the condition evaluates to ``true``, code execution continues as usual;
 if the condition evaluates to ``false``, code execution ends, and your app is terminated.
-Unlike an assertion, preconditions are checked in both debug builds and when your code is compiled with optimizations.
+Unlike an assertion, preconditions are checked in both debug builds when your code is compiled with optimizations.
+However, when your code is build in "unchecked" mode (``-Ounchecked``), the compiler may assume that preconditions are always true.

 Use precondition whenever a condition has the potential to be false, but must *definitely* be true in order for your code to continue execution.